Humidity is vital for our survival.

 There are a few ways you can check for, and increase, the level of humidity inside a snake cage.

 The best way to know the precise humidity level is to get a hygrometer, which measures humidity levels.
 You can get them at a garden center or pet shop, or on Amazon.
-This one is good, because it also measures the temperature.
+We reviewed the best reptile hygrometers on the market here.

 Mount the hygrometer within the snake enclosure for the best results.
 You could even get a second one an put it in the room outside the enclosure.